 Besides improving the physical structure of the soil, using compost has other benefits.
 It modifies temperature extremes in the soil, keeping it cooler in the summer and warmer in the winter.
 In addition, it utilizes water more efficiently because less moisture is lost due to evaporation and runoff thereby permitting better absorption.

-The Kansas City Zoo sells composted animal manure, or Zoo Manoo, to the public twice a year, in the spring and the fall.
+The Kansas City Zoo sells composted animal manure, or Zoo Manoo, to the public year-round.
 The compost costs $25 per truckload, or $20 for Friends of the Zoo members.
-Those with smaller gardens can buy the compost for $5 per bucket.

-The zoo also sells its compost by appointment.
-To make pickup arrangements, call Crystal Broadus at 816-595-1894 or email firstname.lastname@example.org.
+To make a pickup appointment call Crystal Broadus at 816-595-1894 or email firstname.lastname@example.org.